 Section 3.
 Journal Subscriptions.
 Subscription to the Society journal (Environmental and Molecular Mutagenesis) is required of all regular and New Investigator members, sustaining members and patrons.
 Other classes of members (Emeritus, Student, etc.) can receive the journal upon payment of the subscription fee.
 The members' subscription fee for the Journal is established through negotiation with the publisher and is adjusted from time-to-time to reflect production costs, etc. The subscription is not part of the Dues of the Society.

 Section 1.
 Nominating Committee.
 Annually, the Executive Board or the Council shall, upon the recommendation of the President, appoint a Nominating Committee consisting of not fewer than five members of the Society, at least two of whom shall not be members of the Council.
-The Immediate Past-President will serve as the Co-Chair of the Nominating Committee and will become the Chair in the next election cycle.
 The appointment of the Nominating Committee members and approval of such by the Executive Board will occur within 15 working days from the beginning of the calendar year.

 Section 2.
 Procedure.
 The Nominating Committee shall agree to a list of nominees (all of whom shall be members in good standing) for members of the Council or officers, as the case may be, to succeed those members or officers whose terms expire two years hence.
 Any person so nominated shall have, prior to nomination, agreed to serve if elected and to attend, without expense to the Society, the meetings of the Council.
 In the case of nominations of persons for full three-year terms as members of the Council (other than officers), there shall be at least four more nominees than there are three-year Council memberships to be filled.
 In the case of officers, there shall be at least two nominees for each office.
 The slate of candidates will be agreed upon and presented to the Executive Board by the Nominating Committee within 90 days after the Committee formation by letter of appointment from the President.
 The slate of candidates, agreed upon by the Nominating Committee and approved by the Executive Board, will be presented to the membership of the Society no later than 45 days after Executive Board approval.
 A final ballot, including, in addition to the foregoing, the names of members nominated by petition as provided in Section 3 of this Article, shall be mailed or distributed electronically to members no later than October 1.
 Ballots must be received by the Parliamentarian, or designee, on a date specified on the ballot but not later than 60 days after the ballot is distributed to the membership.
 To be counted, the ballots must be received with sufficient identification for the Parliamentarian, or designee, to determine that the submitter is a member in good standing.
 Certification of the vote by the Parliamentarian will occur within 15 calendar days of the closing of the election.
 Persons receiving the highest number of votes, even though less than a majority, shall be deemed elected.
 Newly elected officials shall take office at the conclusion of the annual business meeting of members except for the Treasurer who shall take office at the beginning of the fiscal year (Article XV, Section 1).